JohnHammond/pim/README.md

 For the time being, I'll use this [`README.md`](README.md) page to archive a list of pages that I would like to read more about through [OSDev.org].

+__Status:__ currently the `gcc_cross_compiler` setup script is working and it will build the cross compiler; but the script should cleaned up.
+Then we can move on to actually writing the kernel.

 --------

 Current Page: